 Three Cooking Methods, All on One Grill

-In a nutshell, grilling means cooking over fire, hot and fast.
+In a nutshell, grilling means cooking over a fire, hot and fast.
 Barbecue means low and slow, and smoking means cooking something with smoke (also low and slow).

 The latter two also refer to cooking meat, fish, and poultry specifically, whereas grilling can include vegetables, fruits, and other foods you might not have considered.